lucpierson/odoo17-to-18-community-upgrade-docker/README.md

 6) Create a V18 env based on V18 (see in V18 folder):

    - Get the latest V18 Dokerfile, entrypoint.sh and wait-for-psql.py
-   - copy the odoo-filestore content to the new V18 folder
    - Build your docker image
    - Create your docker-compose.yml with only the odoo service (postgres already running)
+   - copy (cp -r)  the odoo-filestore of V17 folder to the new V18 folder
    - run the new V18 docker (docker-compose up -d)
    - monitor the logs (tail -f ./logs/odoo.log)